What's the meaning of sober living?

-Sober Living Houses (SLH) are alcohol- and drug-free living environments for people trying to maintain alcohol and drug abstinence.
-They are usually structured around 12-step programs or other recovery methodologies.
+Sober Living Houses (SLH) are alcohol- and drug-free living environments for people trying to maintain abstinence from substances.
+Learn more about what sober living is and how it can help you.

 Cecilia Fukunaga